Human capital & Employee Well-Being

 Management Approach

 Under the responsibility to respect human rights of all stakeholders, we are committed to prevent adverse human rights impact through the robust human rights due diligence process to identify human rights risks in our own operation, supply chain and in communities where we operate.
 Where risks are identified, we mitigate them through “risk mitigation & remediation plan” which are comprehensively consulted with relevant internal and external stakeholders to ensure the human rights of those affected are guaranteed with fair and transparent process.
+In addition, AWC places the systematic periodic review of the risk mapping of potential issues to ensure that human rights topic is monitored and managed, aligning to our human rights commitments.

 Human Rights Due Diligence